minetest/minetest/doc/ides/jetbrains.md

 You can change the build options passed to Make, for exemple if you want to change the number of threads used to build the project (`-j`).

-The CMake profiles can be later configured in `"Settings" > "Build, Execution, Deployment" > "CMake"`.
+The CMake profiles can be later configured in `Settings > Build, Execution, Deployment > CMake`.

 The configuration of the CMake project created the CMake run configurations that can be accessed from the toolbar to build, run and debug the program.
 At the left there is the dropdown to change the CMake profile.